Keparoo/Tuttitracks/README.md

 From the developers dashboard, any redirect urls used in the auth.py file must be entered into the Spotify app created on the dashboard.

 ## Testing

+A seed.py file is included that will drop and create tables in the database and seed it with test data in order to become familiar with the database schema.
+This data may also be used for unit testing.

 For testing locally, stop the development server and reset the database.
 The following resets the database and runs the test suite: